Highlands Community Charter District

 Highlands Community Charter accounts for 100.0% of all Highlands Community Charter District student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Highlands Community Charter District-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That is an overwhelming concentration, leaving the rest of Highlands Community Charter District a distant remainder — means Highlands Community Charter District-wide averages can mask substantial variation outside the dominant entity.
+Grade band: combined.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data